Property Damage by Tenant In Illinois

 First, landlords should document the property’s condition before and after each tenancy to handle tenant damage.
 This includes taking photos and documenting damage.

-Next, landlords should promptly repair reported damages and write to tenants about repair responsibilities and consequences for not doing so.
+Next, landlords should promptly repair reported damages and write to tenants about their repair responsibilities and the consequences of not doing so.
 In cases where tenants cause damage, landlords may deduct repair costs from their security deposit or sue.

 Common Types Of Tenant Damage And How To Address Them